Finkes/github-action-comment-test/README.md

 5. Install your GitHub App into your org.

-6. Generate an JWT token for your App as decribed by [https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-a-github-app](Authenticating as GitHub App)
+6. Generate an JWT token for your App as decribed by [Authenticating as GitHub App](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-a-github-app)

 This is an example for ruby.
 You'll need to enter your **APP ID** and the **path to the secret key file**:
 ```rb